Personal Protective Equipment

 Body protection shall be provided to Iowa State University employees to prevent skin exposure to harmful contaminates (i.e., harmful dusts, fogs, fumes, mists, gases, smokes, sprays, or vapors), limit contamination of "street clothing," and aid the decontamination process.
 Selection of appropriate body protection must be based on the hazards identified, parts of the body affected, level of protection needed, duration of use and fit.

 Respiratory protection shall be assigned to Iowa State University employees when exposed to contaminated breathing air that could cause occupational diseases (i.e., harmful dusts, fogs, fumes, mists, gases, smokes, sprays, or vapors).
-Use of respiratory protection at Iowa State University will be governed by the requirements outlined in the ISU Respiratory Protection Manual and OSHA Respiratory Protection Standards, 29 CFR 1910.134.
+Use of respiratory protection at Iowa State University will be governed by the requirements outlined in the ISU Respiratory Protection Manual and the OSHA Respiratory Protection Standard, 29 CFR 1910.134.

 All respiratory equipment must be certified by the National Institute for Occupational Safety and Health (NIOSH) to be used at Iowa State University.
 Purchase of respiratory protection at ISU Central Stores will require a prescription issued by Environmental Health and Safety, except for filtering face pieces (dust masks).